 The following are helpful resources related to AIM:

-- Texas Education Code, §31.028: Special Instructional Materials
+Texas Education Code, §31.028: Special Instructional Materials

 Texas Education Code, §31.028, governs the ordering and distribution of special instructional materials.

-This link provides information related to accommodation resources for students with disabilities taking the State of Texas Assessments of Academic Readiness (STAAR) and Texas English Language Proficiency Assessment System (TELPAS) statewide assessments.
+Information related to accommodation resources for students with disabilities taking the State of Texas Assessments of Academic Readiness (STAAR) and Texas English Language Proficiency Assessment System (TELPAS) statewide assessments.

-- American Printing House for the Blind, Louis Database
+American Printing House for the Blind, Louis Database

-The Louis Database contains information on approximately 407,055 titles in accessible formats, including braille, large print, sound recording, and electronic files.
+The Louis Database contains information on approximately 421,331 titles in accessible formats, including braille, large print, sound recording, and electronic files.

-- Accessible Books for Texas
+Accessible Books for Texas

-- National Center on Accessible Instructional Materials
+National Center on Accessible Educational Materials

-This site serves as a resource to state and district-level educators, parents, publishers, conversion houses, accessible media producers, and others interested in learning more about AIM and the National Instructional Materials Accessibility Standard (NIMAS).
+This site serves as a resource to state and district-level educators, parents, publishers, conversion houses, accessible media producers, and others interested in learning more about AEM and the National Instructional Materials Accessibility Standard (NIMAS).